ahopki14/tcrSeqR/README.md

-# immunoSeqR
+# tcrSeqR

-This readme covers TCR analysis with the `immunoSeqR` package at a high level.
+This readme covers TCR analysis with the `tcrSeqR` package at a high level.
 The `example.R` script contains a more complete example.

 ## Description